 Automatic ramping differs from manual ramping in that the Model 430 Programmer automatically performs ramping in the appropriate direction to achieve the value of the target field/current setting.
-To use automatic ramping, enter the target field/current with which ramping is desired2.
+To use automatic ramping, enter the target field/current with which ramping is desired.
 If ramping is not PAUSED, ramping to the target field/current begins immediately.
-If ramping is PAUSED, ramping to the target field/current will begin when the RAMP / PAUSE key is pressed to take the Model 430 Programmer out of PAUSED mode.
-The ramp rate will be controlled by the preset ramp rate variables as described in section 3.7.1 on page 35.
+If ramping is PAUSED, ramping to the target field/current a.
+The target field/current setting is discussed in section 3.6.2.

-^{1.} Refer to section 3.7.1 on page 35 and section 3.7.2 on page 38.
+1. Refer to section 3.7.1 on page 35 and section 3.7.2 on page 38.